dwvisser/knoxccl/README.md

 NPM and WebPack are used to bundle JavaScript and CSS libraries for the page.
 There are several `npm run` targets at your disposal:

-* clean - Uses `git clean -X -f` to clean up all build artifacts from the development folder (The `-X` means remove all files ignored by Git.)
+* clean - Removes the `dist` build folder and its contents (The `-X` means remove all files ignored by Git.)
 * develop - Build JS/CSS, including service-worker.js, with fewer optimizations for easier
   debugging.
 * build - Same as 'develop', but optimizing for deployment.
-* deploy - runs `./sync-s3.sh` to push files to server (see section below)
+* deploy - runs `./sync-s3.sh` to sync `dist` folder with the AWS S3 bucket (more info below)
-* serve - launches the Python 3 static web server from the `dist/` folder
+* serve - launches a local static content web server from the `dist/` folder

 NOTE: `deploy` will set the current working directory (CWD) to be the project base folder.
 Similarly, `serve` will set the CWD to the `/dist` subfolder.